stormchaserroleplaying/stormchaserRPG/Species/Elf/WoodElf/index.md

 You are proficient with martial blades and martial bows.
 You treat any weapon with the word "elven" in its name or properties as a martial weapon.
 If your class grants proficiency with martial blades **or** martial bows, you gain 1 proficiency point.
 If your class grants proficiency with **both** martial blades **and** martial bows, you gain 2 proficiency points.

 ## Fleet of Foot
-Your base walking speed rises to 35 feet.
+Add 5 feet to your base walking speed.

 ## Mask of the Wild
 You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.